 - Contact details for all the parties – it is important to get emails, postal addresses and phone numbers correct.

 - Whether you will claim interest – if you decide to claim interest, tell us how you want it calculated.
 You can use our interest calculator or fill in the statement of interest claimed – civil dispute form [PDF 130KB].
 If you are claiming contractual interest, you must provide a copy of the contract and complete the interest calculation.

 - fill in the civil dispute application form [PDF 154KB]

 - attach any documents, such as a letter of demand

 - make copies of the application – one copy for each party in the case and a copy for ACAT

 - tell us the times and dates you are not available to attend ACAT, for example, if you are overseas or having a medical procedure

-- lodge the form (you need a copy for ACAT and each party), ensuring all details are completed in full
+- lodge the form (and your copies), ensuring all details are completed in full

 - pay the fee, unless you have an exemption, waiver or deferral